Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Woolworth Express - a compact store format for malls established in 1989 and extended in 1990

-A 'Woolworth Express' format concentrated the offer on toiletries, cards, party, stationery, household sundries, holiday and promotional items, in a compact store suitable for a Mall location.
+A 'Woolworth Express' format offered toiletries, cards, party, stationery, household sundries, holiday and promotional items, in a compact store suitable for a Mall.
 It was hoped this would replicate the success of the up-and-coming Walgreen chain that had opened in competition.

 But ominously the parent company also changed its name from Woolworth Corporation to 'Venator', recognising that only 1,000 out of 9,000 North American stores were operating under the Woolworth fascia.
-In 1992 the Company announced 900 store closures, principally from their General Merchandise operations, followed by a further 1,000 closures in 1993.
+In 1992 it announced 900 store closures, principally from its General Merchandise division.
+A further 1,000 followed in 1993.

 USA Today reports 1,000 Woolworth store closures across the United States in 1993